-Employees pursuing claims of employment discrimination, harassment and retaliation must file a Charge of Discrimination or Complaint within no later than 300 days of the alleged adverse action before pursuing a lawsuit.
-Federal and Texas law recognizes charges of discrimination, harassment and retaliation based on age, color, disability, national origin, sex, race and religion.
+Employees pursuing claims of employment discrimination, harassment, and retaliation must file a Charge of Discrimination or Complaint within no later than 300 days of the alleged adverse action before pursuing a lawsuit.
+Federal and Texas law recognizes charges of discrimination, harassment, and retaliation based on age, color, disability, national origin, sex, race, and religion.
 California also recognizes claims based on marital status and sexual orientation.
-Employees must file their complaints or charges with the federal Equal Employment Opportunity Commission (EEOC), Texas Workforce Commission Civil Rights Division (TWCCRD), the California Department of Fair Employment and Housing (DFEH), or a number of cities with Human Rights Commissions in California and Texas.
+Employees must file their complaints or charges with the federal Equal Employment Opportunity Commission (EEOC), Texas Workforce Commission – Civil Rights Division (TWCCRD), the California Department of Fair Employment and Housing (DFEH), or several cities with Human Rights Commissions in California and Texas.
 If you need advice about where and when a charge or complaint must be filed, or need to know how to respond to agency investigations, contact Attorney Janovsky for a consultation.

 Legal Disclaimer: The information provided on this website is not legal advice, and does not establish an attorney-client relationship.
 The information is provided for informational purposes only.